kevinccbsg/mini-dashboard-nest-react/README.md

 ### How to execute

-To execute this in local you need docker and docker-compose installed.
-You will have to run these commands.
+To execute this exercise in your local machine you need [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) installed.
+You have to run these commands.

 ```bash
 # create basic docker container